ax/apk.sh/README.md

 }
 ```

-You can pass the gadget config file to `apk.sh` with the `--gadget-conf` option.
+You can pass the gadget configuration file to `apk.sh` with the `--gadget-conf` option.

 A typically suggested configuration might be:
 ```json